Loop diuretic: Adverse effects

 The most common adverse drug reactions (ADRs) are dose-related and arise from the effect of loop diuretics on diuresis and electrolyte balance.

 Common ADRs include: hyponatremia, hypokalemia, hypomagnesemia, dehydration, hyperuricemia, gout, dizziness, postural hypotension, syncope.
 The loss of magnesium as a result of loop diuretics has also been suggested as a possible cause of pseudogout (chondrocalcinosis).

 Infrequent ADRs include: dyslipidemia, increased serum creatinine concentration, hypocalcemia, rash.
 Metabolic alkalosis may also be seen with loop diuretic use.

 Ototoxicity (damage to the inner ear) is a serious, but rare ADR associated with use of loop diuretics.
 This may be limited to tinnitus and vertigo, but may result in deafness in serious cases.

 Loop diuretics may also precipitate kidney failure in patients concurrently taking an NSAID and an ACE inhibitor—the so-called "triple whammy" effect.

 Because furosemide, torsemide and bumetanide are technically sulfa drugs, there is a theoretical risk that patients sensitive to sulfonamides may be sensitive to these loop diuretics.
 This risk is stated on drug packaging inserts.
 However, the actual risk of crossreactivity is largely unknown and there are some sources that dispute the existence of such cross reactivity.
 In one study it was found that only 10% of patients with allergy to antibiotic sulfonamides were also allergic to diuretic sulfonamides, but it is unclear if this represents true cross reactivity or the nature of being prone to allergy.

 Ethacrynic acid is the only medication of this class that is not a sulfonamide.
-It has a distinct complication of being associated with gastrointestinal toxicity.
+It carries a greater risk of reversible or permanent hearing loss (ototoxicity), and has a distinct complication of being associated with gastrointestinal toxicity.